Skip to main content

 Holly Springs, Mississippi · FDIC Cert #8232

-Bank of Holly Springs is an FDIC-insured bank (Certificate #8232) with $552M in total assets and $461M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Holly Springs, Mississippi, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.35%.
-BankHealthData assigns a composite Health Grade of D (39/100).
+This is the FDIC profile for Bank of Holly Springs, an FDIC-insured bank (Certificate #8232) with $552M in total assets and $461M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Holly Springs, Mississippi, the bank maintains a Tier 1 capital ratio of 13.00% (Well-Capitalized) and a nonperforming loan ratio of 1.35%.
+BankHealthData assigns a composite Health Grade of B (69/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Holly Springs (FDIC cert 8232) is a community bank — $552M in total assets, $461M in deposits, serving the Holly Springs, Mississippi area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 13.00% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 1.35% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is in the normal range: 15.3% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.